Pressure Point Blog | Lorna Hicks (2)

 Last month three of our Swagelok Bristol team went to Swagelok Aberdeen for a Europe-wide collaboration and training with Sam Dibert, President of Swagelok Dibert Valve and Fitting Co.
 Sam gave a demonstration of a more varied range of applications for the 60 Series ball valve.

-At Swagelok Bristol we most commonly deploy the 60 Series Ball Valve in challenging process applications where higher flow, larger tube sizing (1/2" -2") and a broad range of temperature adn operating parameters exist, mainly within industries such as Chemical, Refining and Nuclear.
+At Swagelok Central UK we most commonly deploy the 60 Series Ball Valve in challenging process applications where higher flow, larger tube sizing (1/2" -2") and a broad range of temperature and operating parameters exist, mainly within industries such as Chemical, Refining and Nuclear.

 Read More